Easy Baking Soda And Vinegar Volcano Experiment For Kidsnageshy.php

 - Food color (optional)

-This experiment works based on the reaction between baking soda and vinegar.
-You can add some dish soap to enhance the effervescence, and some food coloring to make the volcanic eruption look a little cooler.
+The volcano experiment works based on the reaction between baking soda and vinegar.
+You can add some dish soap to enhance the effervescence and some food coloring to make the volcanic eruption look a little cooler.

-- Pull a sandbox for this easy volcano experiment for kids.
-You can also take this experiment outside and use an old inflatable pool.
+- First of all, you need a sandbox for this easy volcano experiment for kids.
+You can also take this experiment outside or use an old inflatable pool.
 Remember, it might get a little messy depending on the bottle’s size and the number of ingredients you use.

-- In a paper cup, mix baking soda, dish soap, and food color to create a smooth paste.
+- Mix baking soda, dish soap, and food color in a paper cup to create a smooth paste.
 If required, add some water to make a homogenous mixture that is easily pourable.
-Dish soap would make the mixture appear extra bubbly, and this will add to the oomph factor of this volcano experiment for kids.
-Red food coloring would make the overflowing mixture look more like lava than the white bubbly mixture that comes from the carbon dioxide formed when vinegar reacts with baking soda.
+Dish soap would make the mixture appear extra bubbly, which will add to the oomph factor of this volcano experiment for kids.
+Red food coloring would make the overflowing mixture seem more like lava than the regular white bubbly mixture of carbon dioxide formed when vinegar reacts with baking soda.